 (1) the entry of judgment in the district court of the order for commitment issued under section 253D.07, subdivision 5, or upon the exhaustion of all related appeal rights in state court relating to that order, whichever is later; or

 (2) any recommendation of the special review board or order of the judicial appeal panel, or upon the exhaustion of all appeal rights in state court, whichever is later.
 The executive director may petition at any time.
 The special review board proceedings are not contested cases as defined in chapter 14.

-(a) The special review board shall hold a hearing on each petition before issuing a recommendation and report under section 253D.30, subdivision 4.
+(a) The special review board shall hold a hearing on each petition before issuing a recommendation and report under subdivision 4.
 Fourteen days before the hearing, the committing court, the county attorney of the county of commitment, the county attorney of the county of financial responsibility, an interested person, the petitioner and the petitioner's counsel, and the committed person and the committed person's counsel must be given written notice by the commissioner of the time and place of the hearing before the special review board.
 Only those entitled to statutory notice of the hearing or those administratively required to attend may be present at the hearing.
 The committed person may designate interested persons to receive notice by providing the names and addresses to the commissioner at least 21 days before the hearing.

 (b) A person or agency receiving notice that submits documentary evidence to the special review board before the hearing must also provide copies to the committed person, the committed person's counsel, the county attorney of the county of commitment, and the county attorney of the county of financial responsibility.
 The special review board must consider any statements received from victims under section 253D.14.